Upcoming France and Paris Strikes 2024 – Dates, Info, and Best Tips

 Hotels near Orly Airport

-6b.
-How to Get from the Train Station to your Hotel during RATP Paris Strikes
+4D.
+How to Get from the Train Station to Your Hotel During a Paris Metro Strike

 Paris’s train stations are all within the city, so in normal circumstances, you will take the metro to your hotel.
-However, during a RATP strike, metros will be less frequent and more crowded, and some metro stations may be closed.
+However, during a Paris Metro Strike, metros will be less frequent and more crowded, and some metro stations might be closed.

 CONSIDER A HOTEL NEAR YOUR TRAIN STATION

-If you can change your booking, we recommend looking for a hotel near your train station, a hotel that you can reach on foot.
-Pack light and save time and lots of stress with a hotel conveniently located near your train station.
+If you can change your booking, I recommend looking for a hotel near your train station, a hotel that you can reach on foot.
+Pack light and save time and stress with a hotel conveniently located near your train station.
 This will be especially helpful when you need to take the train back home: you don’t want to miss your train!

 Hotels located less than 1 Km from Gare du Nord: